filipdanic/json2csvexporter/README.md

 ## Example with Custom Options

-In this example we will take the same JSON object from the previous example, but only print a list of proprties that we want.
+In this example, we will take the same JSON object from the previous example, but only print a list of properties that we want.
 We will also decorate the headers with different names.

 ```javascript
 import CSVExportService from 'json2csvexporter';